-Division of Personnel Administration of Leave
+Administration of Leave

-Department of Administration (Supersedes Personnel Memorandum 94-100-
+(Supersedes Personnel Memorandum 00-2)

-This memorandum is being issued as a result of changes to laws, regulations, and policies and to include changes to policies and regulations pertaining to leave usage and accrual brought about by the Alaska Family Leave Act, the federal Family and Medical Leave Act and to document procedural changes due to the advancement of technology. otherwise update.
+This memorandum is being issued as a result of changes to laws, regulations, and policies and to document procedural changes due to the advancement of technology.
 This memo is intended as a general guide for the administration of leave.
 These provisions are subject to individual collective bargaining agreements and the complaint/grievance procedures therein.

 For purposes of this memo, the term "employee" shall refer to all bargaining unit members and individuals covered by the Leave Rules who accrue leave.
 AS 39.20.330 prescribes that the Department of Administration will provide forms for maintenance of leave records by departments and agencies and that those records are subject to annual audit and approval by the director of personnel.
-The monthly and year-end printouts electronic records maintained through AKPAY and its successor system, IRIS HRM, in addition to reports generated through ALDER generated by the payroll system meet the intent and purpose of this requirement.
+The electronic records maintained through AKPAY and its successor system, IRIS HRM, in addition to reports generated through ALDER meet the intent and purpose of this requirement.